 Dlugosz’s house in Wiślica is a storey building with basement on elongated, rectangular plan, with a buttress in the south-west corner.
 The brick elevations of the building from the east and west are crowned with triangular gables with blendes and ogival recesses, in which there are stone shields with the coat of arms of Długosz – Wieniawa.

-It consists of a passageway, with staircases in the thick walls, a west-facing corridor with a cells on the sides, and two chambers from the east.
-There is an old refectory above the hallway.
-In the hallway, corridor and rooms are preserved beamed ceilings with remnants of polychrome.
-On the floor there is a hall-refectory, a former dining room for priests.
-In the north-west of the building, a unique gothic polychrome from the end of the 15th century was discovered.
+Inside building consists of a passageway, with staircases in the thick walls, a west-facing passage with a cells on the sides, and two chambers from the east.
+In the hallway, passage and rooms are preserved beamed ceilings with remnants of polychrome.
+On the upper floor there is a hall-refectory, a former dining room for priests.
+In the north-west of the building, a unique Gothic polychrome from the end of the 15th century was discovered.

 Website zabytek.pl Dom Księży Wikariuszy, tzw.
 Dom Długosza Wiślica.